 Hyaluronic acid, Voluma’s main ingredient, is derived from natural substances found in the human body.
 Its main function is cell hydration, and with its cross-linking abilities, it is generally useful in helping facial areas that lack volume.
 Over time, the gel substance breaks down and is absorbed naturally by the body without any side effects.

 Those who seek improved volume in the cheeks may consider Voluma as a noninvasive solution.
 The lack of cheek volume may be due to aging or the patient’s natural facial structure.
-The doctor will be able to recommend if Voluma is the best option during the initial consultation.
+The provider will be able to recommend if Voluma is the best option during the initial consultation.

 How Long Is Recovery?

 Right after treatment, patients will be able to resume to their normal routine with restriction on strenuous activities or any movement that may put pressure on the treated area.
-It may take up to 1 week before the derma filler settles within the cheek pockets.
+It may take up to 1 week before the dermal filler settles within the cheek pockets.